Service Also Available In:

-Depending on your specific situation, budgeting and credit counselling may be what you need to get back on track.
+Depending on your debt situation, credit counselling and budgeting might be all you need to get your finances back on track.
 In other situations, an immediate legal option may be required, such as a consumer proposal or bankruptcy.

-At Bromwich & Smith we are a team of dedicated professionals, licensed and regulated by the government, with the legal authority to act as officers of the court.
-So not only are we focused on both your emotional and financial wellbeing, we have the legal authority to offer you a consumer proposal or bankruptcy, which will immediately stop creditor actions and allow you to start creating your debt free future.
+Bromwich & Smith is a team of financial professionals, regulated and licensed by the government, with the authority to act as officers of the court.
+So not only do we focus on your emotional and financial health, we have the legal authority to offer you a consumer proposal or bankruptcy, which will immediately stop creditor actions and allow you to start creating your debt free future today.

 How do we determine which debt restructuring solution is best for you?

--We will examine your complete financial situation, including what you owe, what you own and what your earnings are.
+-We will examine your complete financial situation, including your debts, your assets and what your income.

--Provide you with concise and easy-to-understand details on the advantages and disadvantages of each debt solution available to you.
+-We will provide you with easy-to-follow details on the advantages & disadvantages of each debt solution available to you.

 Your eligibity for a Consumer Proposal will depend on your particular financial picture.
 To discuss your options and eligibility, give one of our Credit Counsellors at Bromwich & Smith a call today.